 ASR Manager only supports the SHA protocol for authentication and the AES protocol for privacy and encryption.

 ASR Manager supports only one SNMP v3 user at this time.
-Multiple SNMP v3 users are not currently supported.
+ASR Manager supports only two SNMP v3 users at this time.

 Once you have created the SNMP v3 user, you must configure the ASR Assets that use ILOM for a telemetry source to use SNMP v3.
 See Optional ILOM Setup: SNMP v3 for ASR Assets for more information.